Title Sequence Replacement

 - Reruns of Season One of The Muppet Show often used the second season's title sequence, where all the characters appear in arches, and Gonzo sticks his head out of the "O" playing a trumpet, rather than the actual title sequence, in which a handful of characters appear in rows, and then on a pyramid, and Gonzo bangs the "O" like a gong.

 - The Simpsons episodes from seasons 1 to around 6 replaced the original couch gags with the couch gag from the season five episode "Rosebud" note where The Simpsons rush to the couch, only to find clones of themselves on the couch (unless the episode was a Treehouse of Horror episode, in which the original couch gag or opening is shown intact).
 When more episodes were put into syndication, the original couch gags were kept in (except for the season eight episode "The Itchy and Scratchy and Poochie Show".
 In the original airing, the couch gag was a repeat of the one from "Bart After Dark"note where The Simpsons are part of a Simpsonized version of The Beatles' Sgt.
 Pepper album.
 In syndication, the Simpsons' Sgt.
-Pepper album couch gag is replaced with the one in which The Simpsons rush to the couch and meet The Flintstones.
+Pepper album couch gag is replaced with the one from "Kamp Krusty" in which The Simpsons rush to the couch and meet The Flintstones.
 The reason behind this change was because "The Itchy and Scratchy and Poochie Show" is the episode that broke The Flintstones' record for longest-running animated prime-time show.)

-- The network syndicated reruns of American Dad! from seasons 1 to 4 replace the changing newspaper headline running gag to the opening where Roger appears in Stan's car and has on a different costume [i.e., his hockey player costume from "Return of the Bling," his Sassy Black Woman character from "Oedipal Panties," his Francine costume from "Best Little Horror House in Langley Falls," etc.] The TBS and [adult swim] airings have the original openings for both the early episodes and the new ones.
+- The broadcast syndicated reruns of American Dad! from seasons 1 to 4 replace the changing newspaper headline running gag to the opening where Roger appears in Stan's car and has on a different costume [i.e., his hockey player costume from "Return of the Bling," his Sassy Black Woman character from "Oedipal Panties," his Francine costume from "Best Little Horror House in Langley Falls," etc.] The TBS and [adult swim] airings have the original openings for both the early episodes and the new ones.

 - The Flintstones' original Title Sequence (featuring entirely different animation and a different, Instrumental Theme Tune) was replaced with the now-familiar "Meet the Flintstones" opening in the show's third season, and was rarely seen until Cartoon Network came along.